 We’ve observed the problem of obesity in America, which tells me we are a very carnal nation, feeding our flesh man while neglecting our spirit man.

-We devour junk food, paying little attention to what we eat, all the while ingesting garbage through our viewing habits and wonder why our society is so sick.
+We devour junk food, paying little attention to what we eat, all the while ingesting garbage through our viewing habits and wondering why our society is so sick.
 Meanwhile, our spirit man is starving.

 We all agree the current drought we are enduring is a major issue.
 We pray for rain but, truth is, we are very spiritually dry.